rossberg/boulder-dash/README.md

 When the graphics didn't work out of the box (e.g., the window cannot be opened on Mac), I found the recipes [here](https://cs51.io/handouts/setup/) here helpful.

+If you have [Nix](https://github.com/DeterminateSystems/nix-installer) installed you can build and run it with `nix run github:rossberg/boulder-dash?dir=nix`

 ### Controls